AccelByte/extend-service-extension-go/docs/4-installation-and-setup.md

 3. [Docker Compose](https://docs.docker.com/compose/install/): Docker Compose is a tool for defining and running multi-container Docker applications.
 4. [Make](https://www.gnu.org/software/make/): Make is a build automation tool.

 ### 4.2.
-Cloning and Running the dependency repo
+Cloning and Running the dependency repo (Optional)

 This repository contains all dependencies that needed to be run for our service.

-So, ensure these dependencies is up and running before you run the guild service
+So, by having these dependencies is up and running before you run the guild service you will be able to have your own observability stack in your local environment.

+In our local observability stack we're using Grafana that will provide:

+- Log
+- Traces
+- Metric

 ```bash
 $ git clone https://github.com/AccelByte/grpc-plugin-dependencies.git